vdmdrzdv/MLOPS/README.md

 │
 ├── etl.sh             <- Example of ETL process
 │
+├── run_experiments.py <- Run experiments
+│
 ├── s3_utils           <- Source code for working with S3.
 │    │
 │    ├── download_file.py       <- Downloading a file from S3
 │    │
 │    └── upload_file.py         <- Uploading a file to S3
 │
 └── mlops   <- Source code for use in this project.
     │